Registration for winter 2019 groups is now open! Register here.

 Leaders: Mollie Moore, Ryan Patch

 We meet at Chris and Kylie Hoover's house, where they generously prepare dinner for us each week.
 We eat together and catch up, usually with some kind of question for everyone to answer, then we go through a study of some kind.
-This semester we will be focusing on Tim Keller and Katherine Leary Alsdorf's book on work, Every Good Endeavor.
+This semester we will be continuing our study of Tim Keller and Katherine Leary Alsdorf's book on work, Every Good Endeavor, and/or will be reading another book together.

 Men's Ministry Brunches, Saturdays (1x/ month), 10:00 AM